Pentium D: Presler

-The last generation of Pentium D branded processors was Presler released on January 16, 2006, identified by the product code 80553, and made of two 65 nm-process cores found also in Pentium 4 branded Cedar Mill CPUs.
-Presler introduced the 'multi-chip module, or MCM, which consisted of two single-core dies placed next to each other on the same substrate package.
+The last generation of Pentium D branded processors was Presler released on January 16, 2006, identified by the product code 80553, and made of two 65 nm process cores found also in Pentium 4 branded Cedar Mill CPUs.
+Presler introduced the multi-chip module, or MCM, which consisted of two single-core dies placed next to each other on the same substrate package.
 This allowed Intel to produce these processors at a reduced production cost as a result of higher yields.
 Presler was supported by the same chipsets as Smithfield.
 It was produced using 65 nm technology similar to Yonah.
 Presler communicated with the system using an 800 MT/s FSB, and its two cores communicated also using the FSB, just as in Smithfield.
-Presler also included Intel VT-x (formerly Vanderpool) – although this was limited to the 9x0 models, and not in the 9x5 models– Intel 64, XD bit, and EIST (Enhanced Intel SpeedStep Technology).
-Presler was released in the first quarter of 2006 with a 2x2 MB Level 2 cache.
+Presler also included Intel VT-x (formerly Vanderpool) – although this was limited to the 9x0 models, and not in the 9x5 models– Intel 64, XD bit, and Enhanced Intel SpeedStep Technology (EIST).
+Presler was released in the first quarter of 2006 with a 2×2 MB Level 2 cache.
 Its models included 915, 920, 925, 930, 935, 940, 945, 950 and 960 (with a respective 2.8, 2.8, 3.0, 3,0, 3.2, 3.2, 3.4, 3.4, and 3.6 GHz clock frequency).

 All steppings of Presler models 915, 920, 925, 930, and 935, as well as the C1, D0 steppings of 940, 945 featured a 95 watt TDP.
 All other models (i.e. certain models with 3.2 GHz or faster clock frequencies) were rated at 130 watt — a 37% increase in power consumption.

 [*] The first batch of Presler processors (revision B1) had the EIST feature turned off by a microcode update because of stability issues.
 That affected only its power consumption, when idle, and thermal dissipation.
 Chips with working EIST started shipping in Q2 2006.
 They had a different S-Spec number which can be found in Intel errata documentation.

 Presler XE

 The Pentium Extreme Edition based on the dual-core Pentium D branded Presler was introduced as the 955 model, at 3.46 GHz, and used a 1066 MT/s FSB compared to the 800 MT/s in the non-Extreme edition.
 A second version, the 965 at 3.73 GHz followed in March 2006.
 Both CPUs also feature Hyper-Threading Technology and an unlocked multiplier.
 Overclockers have been able to overclock the core to 4.26 GHz using air cooling simply by raising the unlocked CPU multiplier.

-The 'Presler Extreme Edition' was intended to only be combined with the Intel 975X chipset, it could also work with the 955X chipset, though this combination was not supported by Intel.
+The Presler Extreme Edition was intended to only be combined with the Intel 975X chipset, it could also work with the 955X chipset, though this combination was not supported by Intel.
 The i975X featured the ICH7R southbridge and supported all LGA 775 (Socket T) Pentium 4, Pentium D, and Pentium Extreme Edition branded processors.